atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 4
 lo .
-“Well then — I will, L will, my dear
+Well then — I will, L will, my dear
 »
-“girl (kiffmg her eagerly) I will “write to my father direduy, and ask “his consent“ “to your father, Mr. Selby?" exclaimed She, starting from his arms;
+girl (kiffmg her eagerly) I will write to my father direduy, and ask his consent to your father, Mr. Selby?" exclaimed She, starting from his arms;
 i, r..?
 am 1 to wait the uncertfinty of your father’s consent, and So be, most pro
 *
 ‘‘ cast off at last?
-Is this your “love for me Oh! why was I ever “born continued She, bursting into tears, and wringing her hands — why
-“did I fix my affections upon a man,
+Is this your love for me Oh! why was I ever born continued She, bursting into tears, and wringing her hands — why did I fix my affections upon a man,
 *
-“who either never loved me, or else
-“loves me no longer I Oh! how have “I been deceived !"
+who either never loved me, or else loves me no longer I Oh! how have I been deceived !"
-“Not at all, my Sally — I have northeast ver deceived you.
-I love you with an inexpressible fondness: but Surely you , ’ “.cannot
+Not at all, my Sally — I have northeast ver deceived you.
+I love you with an inexpressible fondness: but Surely you , ’ .cannot
 *
 0
 \
 t
 %
 , II
-cannot be offended at my informing “my father — A good fon,., Sally, is V most likely to make a good husband“
-“be fo, " answered she.
-Sullenly; “but if your father refuses his con“ “you will make no husband at all “to me', and then what shall I get by “your goodness } You will not be good “to me — you will be the worst pf men
+cannot be offended at my informing my father — A good fon,., Sally, is V most likely to make a good husband be fo, " answered she.
+Sullenly; but if your father refuses his con you will make no husband at all to me', and then what shall I get by your goodness } You will not be good to me — you will be the worst pf men
 4
-“if you leave me now, after having “gained my heart, and made me be /
+if you leave me now, after having gained my heart, and made me be /
 ** that you love me" — (fobbing.)
-“I have told you nothing but what is flriduy true, " said he — “I dote on you; but, in order to be worthy of the love I stgh for in return, I must “be a dutiful fon to the best of fathers.
+I have told you nothing but what is flriduy true, " said he — I dote on you; but, in order to be worthy of the love I stgh for in return, I must be a dutiful fon to the best of fathers.
-“I will write to him immediately; I “will solicit his consent, and I doubt B 6 “not
+I will write to him immediately; I will solicit his consent, and I doubt B 6 not
 •
 i
 V